kengentenerende/ThreatHunting/THPTHEEA.md

 This process  is commonly attacked and abused by hackers and malware.
 It is targeted to dump password hashes and is often used to hide in plain sight.

 You might see different variations of spelling for this process (lass.exe or lsasss.exe), and might even see multiple instances of it, like with Stuxnet malware.

+• Not running as SYSTEM
+• Not running out of %SystemRoot%\System32\
+• Children of lsass are likely malicious
 ```

 ## Generic Service Host Process (**svchost.exe**)